-To make sourcing products a little easier, here are eleven places to look for subscription box suppliers and get some box-filling inspiration.
+Now, to make sourcing products a little easier, here are eleven places to look for subscription box suppliers and get some box-filling inspiration.

-Etsy is the online home of homemade goods.
+Etsy is the online home of homemade goods and custom products.
 The best sellers on Etsy tend to offer personalized or unique items, making it a fruitful hunting ground for anybody looking for inspiration or outlandish fillers for their own subscription box business.

 You can browse through Etsy categories that spark your interest, or you can check out the Etsy Trending Items page to see what’s hot.

-Also, the eBay Market Research tool is an eBay-powered platform that lets you track product performances to gauge market demand, and study data relating to things like popular keywords and categories.
+Also, the eBay Terapeak tool is an eBay-powered platform that lets you track product performances to gauge market demand, and study data relating to things like popular keywords and categories.

 Amazon is another popular online marketplace that serves up tools to help you study the metrics within, and is a great place to find the names of other potential subscription box suppliers already using it to sell their goods directly.

 First up is the Amazon Bestsellers page, a self-explanatory section of Amazon that helps you identify the kind of products that consumers are swooning over.

-The Amazon Movers and Shakers page is perhaps a more interesting section to keep tabs on.
+The Amazon Movers & Shakers page is perhaps a more interesting section to keep tabs on.
 It refreshes hourly, presenting products (potentially suitable for a subscription box) that are experiencing big sales spikes.

-You won’t find ready-to-go products to buy and put in your box, but you may be inspired by something you see.
+These site’s don’t sell ready-to-go products to buy and put in your subscription box, but you may be inspired by something you see.
 IndieGoGo‘s detailed categories and the Kickstarter Discovery page make that hunt for inspiration much easier.

-With over 600 million users, Instagram is buzzing with activity.
+With over 1.2 billion users, Instagram is buzzing with activity.
 Although it may seem like a vacation photo album on steroids, it’s also a great place to spot consumer trends as part of your market research process — particularly if you already know the theme of your subscription box.

 Speaking of product curation, there are a host of sites dotted around the web that exist only to find unique and niche-specific products which could be perfect for your subscription box.

-Here’s a list of top social curation sites to get you started:
+Here’s a couple of top social curation sites to get you started:

 - Fancy: Fancy describes itself as part store, part magazine and part wish list.
 It curates products from a wide range of categories.

-So if women are your target market for your subscription box business, look no further.
+So if women are your target market for your subscription box business, look no further than this innovative company.

 Pinners commonly share fashion, design, interior design and culinary related Pins, many of which make it into Pinterest’s Popular section.

 Sometimes old school is the best school.
-If the internet is giving you no joy in your hunt for product ideas, head down to your local thrift shop and sift through their wares.
+If the internet is giving you no joy in your hunt for product ideas for your subscription box, head down to a local business and sift through their wares.

-It may not be the best place to buy stock for your subscription business (from a supply chain perspective, large orders or repeat orders would almost certainly be out of the question), but you’ll likely be inspired by a stray item or even an entire market stall.
+Local stores may not be the best place to buy stock for your subscription business (from a supply chain perspective, large orders or repeat orders would almost certainly be out of the question), but you’ll likely be inspired by a stray item or even an entire market stall.

-Online discussion forums like Reddit (which is packed with niche discussion boards called “subreddits”) allow you to tap into what consumers are talking about.
+Online communities like Reddit (which is packed with niche discussion boards called “subreddits”) allow you to tap into what consumers are talking about.

-If you have already have the theme of your subscription box in mind, you could track down a subreddit or online forum related to your theme.
+If you already have the theme of your subscription box in mind, you could track down subreddits or specific sites related to your theme.
 This strategy can work for anyone with their own subscription business, whether looking for a way to sell successful subscription boxes or much-needed subscription services.